MohamedRahimm/Scriptal/README.md

 ## Data Structures

+### Objects

-### Objects Objects are similar to javascript's native objects:
+Objects are similar to javascript's native objects except member expressions are not coerced to type string

+Objects can be created with:

 ```rs
 const x = {lorem:"ipsum"};
 print(x.lorem);
 ```

+### Arrays

-### Arrays Arrays are similar to javascript's native arrays:
+Arrays are similar to javascript's native arrays:

 #### Array methods are currently unsupported